CharlesChiuGit/Lab-env-management/Linux-setup/README.md

 ## [nvtop](https://github.com/Syllo/nvtop)

-Nvtop stands for NVidia TOP, a (h)top like task monitor for NVIDIA GPUs.
-It can handle multiple GPUs and print information about them in a htop familiar way.
+nvtop stands for Nvidia TOP, a (h)top like task manager for NVIDIA GPUs.
+It can handle multi-GPUs and print information about them in a htop familiar way.

 ```bash
 git clone https://github.com/Syllo/nvtop.git